 Bit Description 03 Protection Information Action (PRACT): The protection information action field indicates the action to take for the protection information.
 If this field is set to '1', the protection information is stripped (read) or inserted (write).
 If this field is cleared to '0', the protection information is passed.
 This field is only used if the namespace is formatted to use end-to-end protection information.
 Refer to section 8.3.
-Protection Information Check (PRCHK): The protection information check f fields that need to be checked as part of end-to-end data protection process only used if the namespace is formatted to use end-to-end protection information 8.3.
-This field is Bit Definition 02:00 02 If set to '1' enables protection information checking of the Guard field.
+Protection Information Check (PRCHK): The protection information check field indicates the fields that need to be checked as part of end-to-end data protection processing.
+This field is only used if the namespace is formatted to use end-to-end protection information.
+Refer to section 8.3.
+Bit Definition 02:00 02 If set to '1' enables protection information checking of the Guard field.
 If cleared to '0', the Guard field is not checked.
 01 If set to '1' enables protection information checking of the Application Tag field.
 If cleared to '0', the Application Tag field is not checked.
 00 If set to '1' enables protection information checking of the Logical Block Reference Tag field.
 If cleared to '0', the Logical Block Reference Tag field is not checked.